weigao95/surfelwarp/README.md

 make
 ```

 For build on windows please refer to [this document](https://github.com/weigao95/surfelwarp/blob/master/doc/windows%20build.md).
-We also provide a [pre-built binary](https://github.com/weigao95/surfelwarp/tree/master/test_data/binary) for the windows platform.
+We also provide a [pre-built binary](https://github.com/weigao95/surfelwarp/tree/master/test_data/binary) for the windows platform (The `arch` flag for this executable is `sm_60`).

 ### Run Instruction